aubrielee/aubrielee.github.io/camping.md

 I’m grateful that Elliot, Layla, and others keep checking up on how Peter and I are doing.
 I feel reassured when Elliot says we can figure something out if we need to get me off-site early.
 But I decide I’m in for the full core memory:

 * getting to know Elliot’s and Layla’s kind and often over-educated friends;
 * being patiently understood through my speech impairment;
 * laughing over games and Lorenzo’s hilarious sense of humor;
 * crying at Adrian’s toast;

-* laughing at others’ roasts;

-* relishing lavish dishes that impress me every time;

-* gathering at toothbrush parties;

-* admiring the genius of whoever rested the toothpaste in the counter’s mystery nozzle;

-* witnessing Peter and Daniel discover they both read the Caltrain High Speed Rail Compatibility Blog;

-* seeing drum-circlers’ joy as they fall into a rising pulse;

-* replenishing my energy with a fruit bowl D. J. caringly prepared for me;

-* aww-ing at the right and wrong times during Elliot’s vows;

-* watching sunlight stream and sunset bleed through the trees;

-* feeling happy—even in a tent—because I’m with my sweet dreamy love;

-* looking up through the tent window at clouds flowing by;

-* receiving hello smiles and goodbye hugs.

-* getting to know Elliot’s and Layla’s kind and often over-educated friends;
-* being patiently understood through my speech impairment;
-* laughing over games and Lorenzo’s hilarious sense of humor;
-* crying at Adrian’s toast;